community charrette

 Click here

-Current contract for Con Edison area (other than Yonkers) participants
+Current contract for Con Edison area participants

-Constellation New Energy is the supplier for this contract, which is in effect from the first meter reads in November of 2022 to first meter reads of November 2024
+Constellation New Energy is the supplier for this contract, which is in effect from the first meter reads in November of 2024 to first meter reads of December 2025.

-100% Renewable Supply
+100% Renewable 50% Renewable

 Rates on your bill will include GRT if your municipality assesses it.